solliancenet/microsoft-postgresql-developer-guide/04_01_AI/07_Postgres_AI_Integration.md

 For more information, review [How to enable and use pgvector on Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-use-pgvector).

+> NOTE: Although there are other embedding extensions (such as `pg_embedding`) available for PostgreSQL, only the `pgvector` extension is currently available for Azure Database for PostgreSQL Flexible Server.

 ### azure_ai extension

 Azure Database for PostgreSQL extension for Azure AI enables you to use large language models (LLMS) and build rich generative AI applications within the database.
 The Azure AI extension enables the database to call into various Azure AI services including Azure OpenAI and Azure Cognitive Services simplifying the development process allowing seamless integration into those services.